algm/fiction-kit/templates/commands/outline.md

 ## Outline

+**Single Source of Truth Principle**: Outline files are the single source for plot structure.
+Scenes, characters, and world files will reference outline elements via cross-references.

+**See**: [navigation-guide.md](../navigation-guide.md) for the complete information location map.

 1. **Setup**: Run `{SCRIPT}` from repo root and parse JSON for:
    - `STORY_DIR`: Path to the story directory
    - `PREMISE_FILE`: Path to premise.md (use `PREMISE` field from JSON)
    - `OUTLINE`: Path to outline.md (template already copied, or `OUTLINE_INDEX` if split structure)
    - For single quotes in args like "I'm Groot", use escape syntax: e.g 'I'\''m Groot'.

+   **Navigation Setup**:
+   - Ensure `STORY_DIR/navigation-guide.md` exists (create from template if needed)
+   - Use navigation-guide.md to locate authoritative information sources

    **Determine outline structure**:
    - **Single-file**: Use outline.md for shorter stories (default, recommended for < 20 chapters)